tobiasli/groceries/README.md

 #      2907.18 g sugar
 # >
 ```
-`GroceryList` instances can be added, subtracted with other `GroceryLists`.
-They can also be multiplied with skalars.
+`GroceryList` instances can be added or subtracted with other `GroceryLists`.
+They can also be multiplied with scalars.
 ```
 gl = gl - GroceryList(ingredients=['953.5 g sugar', 'chocolate']) * 2
 print(gl)